evcc-io/evcc/templates/README.md

 ## `description`

-`description` expects a human readable description of the device, best language neutral and containing the name of the product
+`description` expects a human readable description of the device, best containing the name of the product.
+Values are language specific names via `de`, `en`, `generic` (if string is language independent)

 ## `generic`